aastle/WatchWidget/README.md

 WatchWidget
 ===========
 Simple Android Widget for displaying random messages with random colors.
-Uses a broadcaster for updating the widget.
+Uses an AlarmManager for updating the widget at intervals less than the default 30 minutes.
 Can be modified to use a service instead.